 We have many faithful Catholics at North American Martyrs and are working to provide parents with the opportunities to grow in Faith.
-Martyrs parishioners have studied Matthew Kelly's book Four Signs of Dynamic Catholic.
+Martyrs parishioners have studied Matthew Kelly's book The Four Signs of Dynamic Catholic.
 Dynamic Catholics are passionate about their Faith and exemplify it in their 1) prayer 2) study 3) generosity and 4) evangelization.
 Matthew Kelly cites that many Catholics take a great leap in faith following a retreat or catechetical experience.
 To keep our parish vibrant and growing in holiness, we want and expect parents to avail themselves to faith enriching opportunities.

-All Martyrs parents with children at NAM or Pius X Catholic High School are required to attend at least one of the following in the next three years (Sept 2013-May 2016).
-We have a record of past event attendance.
-If you do not satisfy the requirement, you will be charged an additional \$500 and your children may not be able to attend the Catholic school beginning August 2016.
+All Martyrs parents with children at NAM School are required to attend at least one of the following within each three year period as follows: when your eldest child is in grades K-2, again when they are in grades 3-5, and then in grades 5-8.
+If you do not satisfy the requirement, you will be charged an additional \$500, and your children may not be able to attend the Catholic school beginning August 2017.
 We want you to attend and enjoy a faith building event.
 Please see the positive comments about past events on our website at namartyrs.org.